New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 Trail difficulty: 50% novice, 18% intermediate, 14% advanced, 18% expert

 More: Skiing and snowboarding lessons for kids and adults, equipment rentals, free WiFi in lodges, 3 separate beginner areas with their own lifts, some of the longest and steepest pitches in Southern New Hampshire.
-Well-regarded by many Bostonians as a family-oriented place with plenty of skiable spots for beginners and anyone who enjoys a relaxing experience.
+Well-regarded by many Bostonians as a family-oriented place with plenty of skiable spots for beginners, and by more expert skiers who like black-diamond trails and steep pitch.

 What's special: "POP" (Pay One Price) program on Saturday nights gets you skiing, rental, lesson tips, tubing, and entertainment for a flat fee